|

 _________________________________________________________________________________________

-During a tour and visit of Stringybark Creek and Kellys creek, Heritage
+tour and visit of Stringy Bark Creek and Kellys creek, Heritage Victoria

-Victoria archeologist Jeremy Smith said the site nominations will be
+archeologist Jeremy Smith said the site nominations will be included in

-included in the Victorian Heritage inventory.
-This will ensure permanent
+the Victorian Heritage inventory.
+He said this will ensure permanent

 investigation, as one of the fireplaces belonged to the Shingle Hut that